- Message from Co-directors

 Rachel Jacobs ’02 Memorial Scholarship

-Created in honor of Rachel Jacobs ’02, an inspiring leader, accomplished social entrepreneur, and dedicated philanthropist, the Rachel Jacobs ’02 Memorial Scholarship is awarded to deserving students who demonstrate financial need.
+Created in honor of Rachel Jacobs ’02, an inspiring leader, accomplished social entrepreneur, and dedicated philanthropist, this scholarship is awarded to deserving students who demonstrate financial need.

 The Benjamin Botwinick Scholarship

-Established in 1989, the Benjamin Botwinick Scholarship is awarded annually to deserving Columbia Business School students who demonstrate an interest in and commitment to ethics.
+Established in 1989, this scholarship is awarded annually to deserving Columbia Business School students who demonstrate an interest in and commitment to ethics.